 4.1 Deformation mechanisms

-The two prominent macro-fracture sets were formed due to different processes.
+The two prominent macro-fracture sets (Fig. 3) were formed due to different processes.
 Fracture set 1 is associated to shrinkage due to drying when the material is exposed to air.
 Bedding-parallel crack formation is commonly known at the micro- and macroscale (e.g. Soe et al., 2009; Ewy, 2015; Fauchille et al., 2016).
-Additionally, mechanical forces acting to the sample during sample preparation as well as oven-drying and storage between experiment and BIB-SEM analysis can introduce artificial cracks.
-The microstructure in vicinity of these fractures did not indicate any alteration compared to the microstructure of undeformed OPA and is therefore not associated to damage due to experimental compressive loading.
+Mechanical forces acting to the sample during preparation as well as oven-drying and storage between experiment and BIB-SEM analysis can promote artificial cracks.
+The undeformed microstructure in vicinity of these fractures did not show any damage from sample handling.
+This finding is supported by Houben et al. (XXXX), who showed that from different drying techniques of OPA, all show the same undeformed microstructure in between the unwanted artificial cracks.

 The fracture set 2, however, showed indications of both brittle and ductile deformation, or a combination of both.
-The general orientation of the macro-cracks with respect to horizontal showed an average inclination of ca. 50° and was consistent with the orientation of micro-cracks (Fig. 4) and elongated deformation bands (Fig. 5,7) showing inclinations between 40° and 55° observed at the microscale.
-Immediately after the experiment, the sample revealed macroscopic oblique and bedding-parallel side-steps which were connected via relays (Amann et al., 2012).
-After drying and sample preparation for the SEM analysis, these side-steps appeared on the microscale as tensile fractures along the bedding but could not be distinguished from bedding-parallel desiccation cracks which were ubiquitous within the sample.
+The general orientation of the macro-cracks with respect to horizontal showed an average inclination of ca. 50° and was consistent with the orientation of micro-cracks (Fig. 4) and elongated deformation bands (Fig. 5,7) showing inclinations between 40° and 55°.
+Immediately after the experiment, the sample revealed macroscopic oblique and bedding-parallel side-steps, which were connected via relays (Amann et al., 2012).
+After drying and sample preparation for the SEM analysis, these side-steps appeared on the microscale as tensile fractures along the bedding but could not be distinguished from bedding-parallel desiccation cracks, which were ubiquitous within the sample.
 Indications of shearing along these sidesteps could not be inferred from our SEM analysis.

 In general, the deformation of both the clay-rich matrix and larger quartz, calcite and mica grains is brittle, ductile or a combination.
 On the one hand, grain scale clay splitting, grain abrasion and intra- and intergranular fracturing promote cataclasis.
 On the other hand, plastic reorientation of clay aggregates and bending of elongated grains indicate structural reworking to enable grain boundary sliding.
 The former processes suggest a local loss of cohesion whereas the latter process enables the development of a new foliation parallel to the shear direction.
 The rock rheology is associated to a mixed failure due to the contrasting stiffness of the multi-component minerology and its spatial distribution.
 Besides many other factors controlling the bulk failure behaviour, e.g. the amount of effective stress, the orientation of applied stresses, temperature and deformation rate (Popp and Salzer, 2006; Giger et al., 2018; Wild and Amann, 2018), our microstructural observations on OPA promote an intermediate tendency to brittle behaviour compared to other clay-rich rocks, e.g. the Callovo-Oxfordian mudrock (COx) from France and the Boom Clay (BC) from Belgium.
 The deformation mechanism of COx under triaxial compression is mainly associated to cataclastic mechanisms by grain and matrix fracturing, abrasion and comminution (Desbois et al. 2017).
 In contrast, deformation mechanisms in BC consist of pore collapse outside of the shear zone and grain boundary sliding as well as particle rotation within the shear zone (Oelker, 2019; Schuck et al., 2020).
 We note here that these experiments were conducted up to axial strains of ca. 6 and 20 %, respectively.
 The deformation structures and inferred mechanisms can be related to the amount of calcite, which serves as the cementing agent in these rocks (Klinkenberg et al., 2009; Kaufhold et al., 2013).
-For OPA, a large amount of calcite is part of the fossil shells rather than diagenetic bonding.
+For OPA, a large amount of calcite is part of the fossil shells rather than contributing to diagenetic bonding.